Quick facts

 To do this, we've done a lot of research on the poultry, meat, and milk food chains.

-Setting a regulatory limit for chilled poultry carcasses
+Setting regulatory limits for chilled poultry carcasses

 National Microbiological Database programme for meat